ETS-Android2/Matt87c.github.io/artifact7.md

 # Artifact 7 - Tech Jobs Console Persistent

 ## About the Project
+This is a Spring Boot web application coded in java.
+This application allows you to browse and search listings of open jobs by employers.
+The application connects to MySQL Server database to store user-submitted job data.
+This artifact was created in Sept of 2020.

 ## Getting Started
 This application requires IntelliJ, Spring Boot, and MySQL Server.